In the Bible, the number 17 signifies complete and perfect victory.

 Each layer of symbolism waves like another victory banner with God’s complete and utter victory over sin, death, and evil.

-Significance of The Number 17 in the Old Testament
+The Meaning of 17 in the Old Testament

-Here’s another banner: Noah’s ark landed on the mountains of Ararat on the 17th day of Nisan. (biblestudy.org) This event, as well as the exit by sea, involves water–baptism—a wonderful rebirth.
+Here’s another banner: Noah’s ark landed on the mountains of Ararat on the 17th day of Nisan after quite a long time on the water.
+This event, as well as the exit by sea, involves water–baptism—a wonderful rebirth.

 For those who might be unfamiliar, people had become so wicked (except for Noah who remained God-fearing) that God washed the earth clean and began again through Noah and his family and all the animals he’d brought on board.

-Significance of The Number 17 in the New Testament
+The Meaning of 17 in the New Testament

 In the book of 1 Corinthians, when love is mentioned for the 17th time, the apostle Paul is saying it is the greatest of gifts. (biblestudy.org)